alifar76/MAWQ/README.md

 ------

 [QIIME 1.8.0 (stable public release)](http://qiime.org/) is a bioinformatics pipeline developed to facilitate the analysis of 16S data generated from NGS platforms.
 The process of moving from actual sequencing data to meaningful PCoA plots involves a lot of manual steps and invocation of various QIIME scripts.
 For this pupose, we have developed a standard analysis procedure and wrapped all of the essential steps in one script that can take information directly from the sequencer and perform all of the downstream analyses.
-This will greatly expedite the process of standard analyses and saves a lot and time energy for the biologists.
+This will greatly expedite the process of standard analyses and save a lot and time energy for biologists.
 Since the analysis is based on QIIME, we call our wrapper script MAWQ (canonically pronounced mock).